Do you really need a Mac VPN? After all, Macs are super secure and almost immune from viruses, so why bother?

 The best five Mac VPNs you can get today

-ExpressVPN is the best Mac VPN because is checks all the boxes, and does it without breaking a sweat.
-It offers excellent speeds on pretty much all its servers around the globe, has an excellent dedicated Mac client, and offers 24/7 live chat support in the rare instance something doesn't work as smoothly as it should.
+ExpressVPN is the best Mac VPN because it checks all the boxes, and does it without breaking a sweat.
+It offers excellent speeds on pretty much all its servers around the globe, has an excellent dedicated Mac client, and offers 24/7 live chat support in the rare instance something doesn't work as it should.

-However, under the surface ExpressVPN boasts serious privacy credentials, too – you'll have the choice of OpenVPN UDP and TCP, L2TP/IPSec and IKEv2 to tailor your experience, plus IPv6 leak protection.
-Express also owns all its DNS servers, meaning at no point is your data the charge a third party.
+However, under the surface ExpressVPN boasts serious privacy credentials, too – you'll have the choice of OpenVPN UDP and TCP, L2TP/IPSec and IKEv2 protocols to tailor your experience, plus IPv6 leak protection.
+Express also owns all its DNS servers, meaning at no point is your data entrusted to a third party.

 ExpressVPN is also an excellent VPN for streaming.
 In our tests it was able to unblock absolutely everything we threw at it, from Netflix and YouTube to the notoriously difficult BBC iPlayer.
 If you're a TV addict, Express has got you covered.

-Pretty much the only downside to Express is the limit of 5 simultaneous connections on one subscription.
-While that's not as many as some competitors, you'll still be able to protect your iMac, MacBook, iPhone and smart TV, with an extra connection left over for whatever you want.
+The only real downside to Express is the limit of five simultaneous connections on one subscription.
+While that's not as many as some competitors, you'll still be able to protect your iMac, MacBook, iPhone and smart TV, plus an extra connection left over for whatever you want.

 If you're after the best Mac VPN money can buy, look no further than ExpressVPN.